alvatip/Nordzy-icon/README.md

 </p>

 Nordzy is a free and open source  icon theme for Linux desktops using the [Nord](https://github.com/arcticicestudio/nord) color palette from [Arctic Ice Studio](https://github.com/arcticicestudio) and based on [WhiteSur Icon Theme](https://github.com/vinceliuice/WhiteSur-icon-theme) and [Numix Icon Theme](https://github.com/numixproject/numix-icon-theme)<br/>
-Currently there is not that much icons, I'll take requests for which app icons I should put in next.
-If I get no requests I take (almost) randomly from the long list of apps. <br/>
+Currently, there are not that many icons, I’ll take requests for which app icons I should put in next.
+If I get no requests, I take (almost) randomly from the long list of apps.
+Dark variants are more appropriate for dark desktop environments, while the normal variants are more appropriate for light desktop environments. <br/>

 ## Preview